 Click here to read: Noakes trial: ‘Angel Harcombe aims at its heart

-It’s also because this book is a powerful mix of the personal and professional.
+Another strength of this book is the mix of the personal and professional.
 Harcombe experienced the misery of yo-yo dieting throughout her 20s and opted to use her scientific training to find a solution.

 Harcombe returned to full-time study in 2012 to complete a PhD in public health nutrition, which she was awarded March 2016.
 Her thesis examined the evidence for the introduction of dietary fat guidelines – both at the time they were introduced and the evidence available today.